JontAmazon/ui-automation/README.md

 Application under test: https://www.automationexercise.com/

 ## Test Coverage:
 1. Register User
-    - sign up with all fields
+    - with all fields
-    - sign up with required fields only
+    - with required fields only
     - visible input alerts when required fields are missing
-2. Register User with existing email
+    - with already existing email
-3. Login User with correct email and password
+2. Login:
-4. Login User with incorrect email and password
+    - with correct email and password
-5. Logout User
+    - with incorrect email and password

-Test cases 2, 3, and 5 use an existing account, credentials must be set in .env.
+    - logout

 ## Project structure